+356-2033-01-78

 Residents can enter the country under any conditions as long as their permit is valid.
 To maintain their status, foreigners with a temporary permit cannot leave Malta for long and must reside in the country.
 In contrast, permanent residents do not face this restriction and can live elsewhere.

-Malta residency by investment
+Malta residence by investment

 Requirements for applicants

 An investor may include a spouse, children under 25, siblings, parents, and grandparents in their application.
-Household helpers who have worked for the investor’s family for at least two years may also apply for a residence permit.
+Household helpers who have worked for the investor’s family for at least 2 years may also apply for a residence permit.

 Costs